PaulSpence/paulspence.github.io/_pages/about.md

   - /about.html
 ---

 The central theme of my research is geophysical fluid dynamics, with a focus on ocean dynamics and the ocean’s role in global climate.

-I completed my PhD in ocean climate modelling at the University of Victoria, BC, Canada in 2009.
-From 2009 to 2019, I worked at the Climate Change Research Centre, UNSW, Sydney, Australia.
+I completed my PhD at the [School of Earth and Ocean Science, University of Victoria, BC, Canada](https://www.uvic.ca/science/seos/index.php) in 2009.
+My PhD focussed on numerical modelling of the ocean's overturning circulation at mesoscale resolutions.

+From 2009 to 2019, I worked at the [Climate Change Research Centre, UNSW, Sydney, Australia](https://www.ccrc.unsw.edu.au/).

 I am now at the School of Geosciences, University of Sydney.
 In 2015, I received an Australian Research Council Discovering Early Career Researchers award.
 In 2019, I received an Australian Research Council Future Fellowship award.

 Research Interests